pushkar100/notes-typescript/understanding-typescript-[2022].md

 #### Including files

 `include`  does the opposite of  `exclude`.
 If we do add it, we must specify everything we wanted inside it else it will not compile (even if those files are not present in an  `exclude`  option).
 So, it has a higher priority than exclude

-Here too, we can use wildcards (Ex: `*` & `**`) to match many files and folders
+Here too, we can use wildcards (Ex:  `*`  &  `**`) to match many files and folders:

 ```json
 {